-- (1) TransAlta Power Ltd. ("TransAlta Power") is a wholly owned subsidiary of TransAlta Corporation.
-TransAlta Power issued preferred shares to TransAlta Renewables Inc., to facilitate an acquisition by TransAlta Renewables of an economic interest in Wyoming Wind, Antrim Level LLC, Mass Solar and Lakeswind from TransAlta Corporation. - (2) TA Energy Inc. ("TA Energy") is a wholly owned subsidiary of TransAlta Corporation.
+- (1) TransAlta Power Ltd. is a wholly-owned subsidiary of TransAlta Corporation that has issued preferred shares to TransAlta Renewables Inc., to facilitate acquisitions by TransAlta Renewables. of an economic interest in Wyoming Wind, Antrim Level LLC, Mass Solar and Lakeswind from TransAlta Corporation. - (2) TA Energy Inc. ("TA Energy") is a wholly owned subsidiary of TransAlta Corporation.
 TA Energy issued preferred shares on May 7, 2015 to facilitate the acquisition by TransAlta Renewables of an economic interest based on the cash flows of TransAlta's Australian Assets.
 For details of the investment, please refer to "Business of TransAlta Renewables Economic Interest in Australian Assets" in this AIF.